 Â

-In exchange for this permission and exclusive rights, you are required to submit to the government a public document.
+In exchange for these exclusive rights, you are required to submit to the government a document that will become public.
 In this document, you must describe the invention in detail, provide a means for reproducing the invention and outline how it is different or better than other inventions already in existence.

 Â